Swati Thiyagarajan

 Swati Thiyagarajan is an Indian conservationist, documentary filmmaker and environmental journalist, based in Cape Town, South Africa and New Delhi, India.
 She is a core team member of the Sea Change Project in South Africa and environmental editor at the Indian television news network of NDTV.
-Thiyagarajan is the recipient of the Carl Zeiss Award, Earth Heroes Award and two Ramnath Goenka Excellence in Journalism Awards.
+Thiyagarajan is a recipient of the Carl Zeiss Award, Earth Heroes Award and two Ramnath Goenka Excellence in Journalism Awards.
 Her work as the environmental editor at NDTV has been acclaimed internationally and she has been described as the doyenne of environmental journalism in India.

 Early life

 Swati Thiyagarajan grew up in the city of Chennai, Tamil Nadu, and is the daughter of Kannan Thiyagarajan, a student of Sishya School, Chennai and Rishi Valley School, the latter of which was founded and mentored by the philosopher Jiddu Krishnamurti.
 In her testimony, she states that her father was influenced by Krishnamurti, which led him to become passionate about nature and wildlife.
 She also states that her father introduced her to his best friend Siddharth Butch who was an ornithologist and photographer.
 Butch mentored her and initiated her in nature while on a beach in Chennai when she was a child.
 She learned to identify species of birds at the park of Theosophical Society Adyar, visited the Madras Crocodile Bank Trust where she held a snake for the first time, and visited the Guindy National Park to witness a tiger in the wild.
 Thiyagarajan was also the granddaughter of the classical Carnatic musician M. S. Subbulakshmi.